What does "Dear Winter" by AJR mean?

 “Winter, it won’t be long”

-“Dear Winter” was written in a dark period of Ryan’s life, and it must have been very therapeutic to write.
+“Dear Winter” was written in a dark period of Ryan’s life.
 It shares the fears of becoming a father one day to a child he would name Winter, along with the hopes.
 It is a song filled with uncertainty.
 Despite the fears confessed here, the song has an uplifting tone.
 The fears are confessed, and trumped by the faith he demonstrates in one day finding the woman who will be the mother of his children.
 No matter how impossible it looks now, he tells his future child: “Winter, it won’t be long.”

 Dear Winter, I hope you like your name